AY2526S1-CS2103T-F13-1a/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a person based on their name, phone number, email address, date, profile picture (optional)
+1. User requests to create a person with their name, phone number, email address, address, Telegram handle, closeness rating, and optionally tags
 2. UniContactsPro adds a person
 3. UniContactsPro displays the updated list of contacts Use case ends.